Skip to main content Scroll Top

 Safe drinking water

-Reduce pesticides & salinity in drinking water to help decrease non-communicable disease among the population, especially in women and children.
+Reduce pesticides & salinity in drinking water to help decrease non-communicable disease among the population.
+Especially in women and children.

 Support moving forward in a new environmental context